pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

+- I'll call out "Overlaps" (two ampersands): super useful in temporal queries.
-- The `@>` and `<@` operators are some of my favorites, e.g. "was Fred employed at time t?"
+- Also "contains": "Was Fred employed at time t?".
-- Overlap is really useful too:
-  - include all the employees who were employed during 2018.